-AKA: 'Pay per Click' - A payment model used primarily by search engines that is charged to businesses for appearing in the sponsored slots of keyword-based search listings.
+AKA: 'PPC' - A payment model used primarily by search engines that is charged to businesses for appearing in the sponsored slots of keyword-based search listings.
 Those advertising in these slots will pay for each click that comes from appearing in these slots.
-Where affiliate programmes cannot track sales, affiliates may be paid on driving clicks rather than transactions and therefore a PPC model may apply.
+Where affiliate programs cannot track sales, affiliates may be paid on driving clicks rather than transactions and therefore a PPC model may apply.